-Axum (Aksum) is a city in the North of Ethiopia.
-Once the capital of the region, it is still a comparatively large city, with a population of around 50,000 people.
+Axum or Aksum is a city in the North of Ethiopia at the base of the Adwa mountains.
+Once the capital of the region, Axum is still a comparatively large city with a population of around 50,000 people.
 Axum is most famous for being one of the supposed sites of the Ark of the Covenant, in the care of the Ethiopian Orthodox Church.

-Supposed to have been brought to Ethiopia by the Queen of Sheba, it is currently in the care of the patriarch of the Ethiopian Church in a vault at the church of.
-St Mary of Zion.
-It is occasionally brought out for ritual processions.
+Supposed to have been brought to Ethiopia by the Queen of Sheba, the infamous Ark of the Covenant is currently under the care of the patriarch of the Ethiopian Church in a vault at the church of St Mary of Zion.
+The Ark is occasionally brought out for ritual processions.
 Most of the time, however, it is under guard in the church.

-Other sites of interest include the Queen of Sheba’s bath, (She is thought to have lived in Axum.) and two Royal Palaces, on from the fourth century and one from the sixth century CE.
+Other important sites within the city are the Stelae Park.
+Much excavated, the stelae are thought to mark graves.
+Further areas of interest include the Queen of Sheba’s bath (Sheba is thought to have lived in Axum) and two Royal Palaces, on from the 4th century and one from the 6th century.

 Getting to Axum